- A name and a number

 Using this convention ensures that users have the correct version of both packages, even if one is not a direct dependency.

 So once pub has solved your app's version constraints, then what?
 The end result is a complete list of every package that your app depends on either directly or indirectly and the best version of that package that will work with your app's constraints.

-Pub takes that and writes it out to a lockfile in your app’s directory
+For each package, pub takes that information, computes a content hash from it, and writes both to a lockfile in your app's directory called

 pubspec.lock.
 When pub builds the

 .dart_tool/package_config.json file for your app, it uses the lockfile to know what versions of each package to refer to.
 (And if you're curious to see what versions it selected, you can read the lockfile to find out.)